FreeRTOS/iot-reference-arm-corstone3xx/README.md

 Corstone platform communicates with the AWS IoT Core over a secure TLS connection.
 Mbed TLS running on the NSPE is used to establish the TLS connection.
-Mbed TLS makes use of the PSA Crypto APIs provided by TF-M for Crypto operations.
+For crypto operations, Mbed TLS supports PSA Crypto APIs provided by either the Mbed TLS itself or the Trusted Firmware-M and the default is PSA Crypto API from Trusted Firmware-M. For more information about the PSA Crypto APIs implementation, please refer to [Mbed TLS document](docs/components/security/mbedtls/mbedtls.md#psa-crypto-apis-implementation).

 [PKCS#11](https://www.freertos.org/pkcs11/index.html) APIs to perform TLS client authentication and import TLS client certificate and private key into